joshingeniero/microservices-basic/README.md

 This is the source code for a basic microservice application.
 It runs a backend and frontend server on Flask.
 The frontend requests info from the backend using a GET and JSON.
-Both are containerised and ready to deploy with a Kubernetes deployment.yaml and Skaffolw.
+Both are containerised and ready to deploy with a Kubernetes deployment.yaml and Skaffold.

 ### High Level Design
 ![alt text](IMAGES/workflow.png)